splunk/public-o11y-docs/admin/authentication/authentication-tokens/org-tokens.rst

    You can't delete tokens.
 You can only deactivate them.

-To deactivate a token, select :menuselection:`Disable` from the token's actions menu (|more| icon).
+To deactivate a token, select :menuselection:`Deactivate` from the token's actions menu (|verticaldots| icon).

-The line that displays the token has a shaded background, which indicates that the token is inactive.
-The UI displays deactivated tokens at the end of the tokens list, after the activated tokens.
+To activate a deactivated token, select :menuselection:`Activate` from the deactivated token's actions menu (|verticaldots| icon).

-To activate a deactivated token, select :menuselection:`Enable` from the deactivated token's actions menu (|more| icon).
-The line that displays the token has a light background, which indicates that the token is inactive.
+You can search for activated or deactivated tokens using the :guilabel:`Status` filter in the access tokens page.